-Alternatively, you can buy your card online.
-It will take 7 working days to arrive and NUS will send it to your home address (they do charge an extra £1 for delivery) or alternatively you can have the card delivered to the College free of charge, the Students' Union Office will let you know via your student email account when it has arrived for you to collect.
+To get your TOTUM Card today please visit www.totum.co.uk.
+It will take 7 working days to arrive and Totum will send it to your home address (they do charge an extra £1 for delivery) or alternatively you can have the card delivered to the College free of charge, the Students' Union Office will let you know via your student email account when it has arrived for you to collect.

-If you have any questions about NUS Extra, please feel free to give us a call on 01603 773077.
+If you have any questions about discount opportunities, please feel free to give us a call on 01603 773077 or drop us an email via studentunion@ccn.ac.uk

-PS, make sure you stay up to date on all of the best NUS Extra deals by downloading the app for Apple and Android smartphones.
+PS, make sure you stay up to date on all of the best TOTUM deals by downloading the app for Apple and Android smartphones.
 It will tell you what deals are on near you as well as which are the most popular.